 These findings show the kind of sensibility on which scheme contagion thrives.
 It thrives on a strong sense of unfairness that the privileged can use avoidance measures not available to others, and on an increased awareness of the community's willingness to enter these schemes and avoid tax if possible.
 Of importance here is that the attitudinal data also show that it is not about mass attraction to the role of tax game player.
-Tax game players are people who enjoy looking for loopholes in the law, talking to friends about it, and coming up with strategies for tax minimisation.
-Interestingly, the number who showed enthusiasm for the game-playing craft remained consistently low: 10% in 2000, 8% in 2001 and 9% in 2005.
-When asked about their ideal kind of tax agent (77% of Australians report that they rely on agents to help them with their tax), most Australians (88%) wanted a low fuss, honest tax agent in 2000, as they did in 2001 (85%), and 2005 (87%) (see also Sakurai and Braithwaite, 2003).
-Attraction to using tax advisors who promoted tax minimisation - both those who were aggressive in the advice they gave and those who were more cautious, was considerably lower.
-Cautious minimising agents were idealised in 2000 by 29%, falling to 20% in 2005.
-More aggressive tax advisers were the preferred option of 22% in 2000, falling to 18% in 2005.
-Enthusiasm for an adviser who could make use of a range of tax minimising strategies showed a statistically significant reduction in these years when the ATO was attacking aggressive tax planning in the courts.2
+Tax game players are people who enjoy looking for loopholes in the law, talking to friends about it and coming up with strategies for tax minimization.
+Interestingly, the number who showed enthusiasm for the game-playing craft remained consistently low: 10 per cent in 2000, 8 per cent in 2001 and 9 per cent in 2005.
+When asked about their ideal kind of tax agent, 77 per cent of Australians report that they rely on agents to help them with their tax and most Australians (88 per cent) wanted a low-fuss, honest tax agent in 2000, as they did in 2001 (85 per cent), and 2005 (87 per cent) (see also Sakurai and Braithwaite 2003).
+Attraction to using tax advisers who promoted tax minimization-both those who were aggressive in the advice they gave and those who were more cautious-was considerably lower.
+Cautious minimizing agents were idealized in 2000 by 29 per cent, falling to 20 per cent in 2005.
+More aggressive tax advisers were the preferred option of 22 per cent in 2000, falling to 18 per cent in 2005.
+Enthusiasm for an adviser who could make use of a range of tax minimizing strategies showed a statistically significant reduction in these years, when the ATO was attacking aggressive tax planning in the courts.